Terraforming, Closed Cycle Farming and Zero-g/microgravity farming.

 We exhale Carbon Dioxide (CO2), excrete water and salts (and other things).

-It will always be a bit expensive to ship the inputs up the gravity well to people in colonies or space stations, so astronauts must also be farmers.
+It will always be a bit expensive to ship the inputs up the gravity well to people in settlements or space stations, so astronauts must also be farmers.

 Plants and algae can convert our wastes and CO2 using light of certain wavelengths and water into food and oxygen.